facebook/react/docs/docs/addons.md

 permalink: docs/addons.html
 ---

->Note:
+> Note:
+>
-> `React.addons` is deprecated as of React v15.5.
-The add-ons have now all either been deprecated or moved to separate modules.
+> `React.addons` entry point is deprecated as of React v15.5.
+The add-ons have moved to separate modules, and some of them have been deprecated.

 The React add-ons are a collection of useful utility modules for building React apps. **These should be considered experimental** and tend to change more often than the core.